-When people think of driving while intoxicated (DWI), the first thing that often comes to mind is drinking and driving.
-However,
+When people think of driving while intoxicated (DWI), the substance causing the intoxication is often alcohol.
+However, driving

-driving under the influence can also include drugs, including those that
+under the influence can also include drugs, including those that are legal.

 According to Texas DWI law, it is unlawful for any person to operate or